 WHAT ARE THE CHANCES OF SUCCESS?

 Not everyone produces enough DNA in their saliva to enable testing, even in the optimum of conditions.
 DNA may degrade over time or can be affected by contamination.
-In any case, we are always dealing with very small amounts of DNA when extracting from an envelope or stamp.
+In any case, we are almost always dealing with very small amounts of DNA when extracting from an artefact from a deceased person.
 It cannot be compared to the ease of simply putting saliva in a tube and testing.
 The extraction process is hands-on and labour-intensive.

 HOW MANY ITEMS SHOULD I SEND IF I HAVE MORE THAN ONE?

-Some customers have asked if we can test a second sample if the first extraction is not successful.
-If you have more than one sample and are sending from outside Australia, it makes sense to send the other sample/s you wish to be tested (after our visual assessment) at the same time (saving on postage and time).
+Some customers have asked if we can test a second sample from the same deceased relative, if the first extraction is not successful.
+If you have more than one sample, it makes sense to send the other sample/s you wish to be tested (after our visual assessment) at the same time (saving on postage and time).
 You have two choices:

 Pay for an extra extraction/s at checkout.
 This will mean that all the samples you provide will be run through the extraction process at the same time.
 The benefit of this approach is that you will not have to wait for the next batch to be processed if your first extraction has not worked.
+You will also receive a discount on the second item.
 The risk is that your first extraction may be successful, and you will have paid for two extractions.
 In this case we will select the best result (quantity and quality) to progress to genotyping.
 All your sample/s will be returned when the process is complete.

 Send more than one sample, but wait until the first extraction has been undertaken.
 If not successful, we will advise you and ask you to pay the extraction fee for the progression of your further sample/s in the next batch.
 All your samples will be returned when the process is complete.
 The disadvantage with this approach is that you may have a longer waiting period for the process to complete, but avoid paying a potentially unnecessary extraction fee.

-We do not mix samples across two or more envelopes or stamps, to reduce the risk that another person may have sealed the second item.
+We do not mix samples across two or more envelopes or stamps, or with an envelope flap and the stamp on the same envelope, to reduce the risk that one person may have licked the flap and another the stamp.

 DO I NEED TO HAVE DONE A DNA TEST?